Skip to main content

 Student Ambassador Program

-The CWB Ambassador program is a rotational internship program for Bentley graduate and undergraduate students.
-The goal of the rotation program is to expose our students to CWB's different lines of business and enable them to be well rounded leaders on campus.
+The CWB Ambassador program is an internship program for Bentley graduate and undergraduate students.
+The goal of this internship is to expose students to the CWB's different lines of business and enable them to be well rounded leaders on campus.
 Ambassadors reinforce the CWB’s mission and goals throughout campus and support our internal and external initiatives and programs.
-Ambassador projects span from all lines of business including marketing, corporate relations, student events, and social media.
+Projects and responsibilities span from all lines of business including marketing, corporate relations, student events, research and social media.
 Throughout the semester, Ambassadors work on various projects, receive training and mentorship, and attend events on campus on behalf of the CWB.
-Additionally, they are responsible for working on a project throughout the semester demonstrating what they have learned while interning at our Center which they present to their colleagues and staff at the end of their rotation.
+Additionally, they are responsible for working on a capstone project throughout the semester demonstrating what they have learned while interning at our Center which they present to their colleagues and staff at the end of the year.

 Meet the Ambassadors